secilreel/meerkatsClient/README.md

 This app solves the issue of clutter in event-planning among friends.
-Premised on that users would like to create, share, and update their attendance quickly within their social circles, Meer
+Premised on that users would like to create, share, and update their attendance quickly within their social circles, Meerkats helps organizers keep the event at the center of the event-planning.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).